blocksds/dswifi/documentation/library_design.md

 generated, and the ARM7 checks the queues again.
 Only one packet is ever copied to MAC RAM at any point.

+When a transfer is requiested, the WiFi hardware modifies some fields in the packet header (like the duration) and it transfers it.

 ## 2.2 RX packets

 When receiving packets, they are saved by the hardware in MAC RAM in a circular